dfpsoeew/SIFPreviewHandler/README.md

 ## ToDo

-- Investigate options for displaying the grating used to record the spectrum.
-Currently there is no way to get this information through the Andor interfaces.
 - Fix non-linear scaling problem in color map plots where wavelength values are displayed on the x-axis instead of pixel numbers.
 Resampling the bitmap may be required to resolve this.
 - In the case of a kinetic series, create a user interface that allows scrolling through the individual spectra.